hraban/lift/website/source/user-guide.md

 {docs deftestsuite macro}
 {docs addtest macro}

-### Testing conditions
+### How to test for something

 The following macros can be used outside of LIFT where they will function very much like `assert`.
-When used in the body of an `addtest` or `deftestsuite` form, however, they will record test failures instead of signaling one themselves.
+When used in the body of an `addtest` or `deftestsuite` form, however, they will record test failures instead of signaling one themselves.{footnote Random testing adds a few additional `ensure` variants like [ensure-random-cases][]¯¯.}

 {docs ensure macro}
 {docs ensure-null macro}